laurelwood-erb/cs348-frontend/README.md

     ```
 3. The application will automatically run on <a href="http://localhost:3000 ">http://localhost:3000</a>. \
     If not, open a browser of your choice and open connect to above link

+> Detailed information regarding to our application can be found at README.md in back-end repo, which is <a href="https://github.com/laurelwood-erb/cs348-backend">here</a>